19 Accessible Black Kitchen Inspiration Ideas for Every Home

 Adding Depth with Textured Black Surfaces

-10. High Contrast: The Timeless Black and White Kitchen
+10. The Unbeatable Clarity of Black and White

 A timeless, high-contrast black and white kitchen featuring matte black cabinets, white marble countertops, a checkerboard tile floor, and white subway tile backsplash.